ATL GA

 About

-Leslie graduated with a BS in Psychology from the University of Georgia in 2016 and is currently completing an MFA in Sculpture at Georgia State University.
-She was selected by the Welch Foundation at Georgia State to participate in a residency at the Hambidge Center for Creative Arts in May of 2023 and her work has been exhibited regionally at the Atlanta Contemporary, Dalton Gallery at Agnes Scott College, Swan Coach House Gallery, Eyedrum, Blue Heron Nature Preserve, and Gallery One in Ellensburg, Washington.
+Leslie graduated with a BS in Psychology from the University of Georgia in 2016 and completed an MFA in Sculpture at Georgia State University in 2025.
+She was selected by the Welch Foundation at Georgia State to participate in a residency at the Hambidge Center for Creative Arts in May of 2023 and her work has been exhibited at the Atlanta Contemporary, Dalton Gallery at Agnes Scott College, Swan Coach House Gallery, Echo Contemporary Art, Eyedrum, Blue Heron Nature Preserve, and Gallery One in Ellensburg, Washington.